Story of Ted Weisgal and Leisure Learning Unlimited

 You have to understand that here I was working for Ted, but I barely knew anything at all about him at the time.
 For two years Ted had always been this shadowy figure lurking in the background.

-Based on what Donna and Alex had told me, Ted wore a black hat, had a Snidely Whiplash mustache and pushed little old ladies off the sidewalk for fun.
+Based on what Deborah and Nicholas had told me, Ted wore a black hat, had a Snidely Whiplash mustache and pushed little old ladies off the sidewalk for fun.

 Neither one of them had a good word for their former employee.